Murugan Adimai: Plot

-The film presents Valliyammal as the daughter of a rich man, and an ardent devotee and slave to Murugan.
-She encounters a thief who, like her, is Murugan's slave and steals to help Murugan's poor devotees.
-She understands that Murugan has sent him to marry her to fulfill her wish of marrying a Murugan slave.
+The film presents Valliyammal as the daughter of a rich man, and an ardent devotee and servant to Murugan.
+She encounters a thief who, like her, is Murugan's servant and steals to help Murugan's poor devotees.
+She understands that Murugan has sent him to marry her to fulfill her wish of marrying a Murugan servant.
 Her father disapproves but she goes ahead anyway.

 They lead an impoverished life after he reforms and looks for work.
 He is entrusted by his boss to deliver cash.
 Instead, he gives the cash to the Murugan temple which needs renovation and to save the life of the person in-charge who has tried to kill himself after failing in his attempt to restore the temple.
 The boss accuses him of thievery and sends him to jail.
 Valliyammal prays to Murugan.
 Murugan, along with his father Shiva comes to the boss's house and repays the amount to set him free.
 At the same time, her father's driver hands over the family property to her as her father is no more.
 With the money, the couple completes the temple and runs a business successfully.

 One day, a group of foreigners, pretending to be Murugan devotees, come to steal the gold statue the couple prays to.
 Valliyammal sees this in her dream and also sees that they met with an accident.
 The foreigners reform after their near death.

 The couple narrates the story of couple of devotees to highlight the grace of the god.
 After a few days, she becomes pregnant.
 Murugan comes in her again and asks her what child she wants.
 She says she wants a child who is intelligent and handsome like Murugan.
 He asks whether there is nothing else she wants in the child for which she says no. Murugan blesses as she requested albeit he will live only for 8 years and disappears.